-A yard of fabric is cut to be 36" long as it comes off of a bolt (the piece of cardboard that fabric is typically wrapped around).
+A yard of fabric is cut to 36" in length as it comes off of a bolt (the piece of cardboard that fabric is typically wrapped around).
 Fabric width has varied over the years, but most of today's quilting cottons measure 42" to 44" across their width (from selvage to selvage).
 See: Fabric Grain

 What Is a Regular Quarter Yard?

-A regular quarter yard is 1/4th of a yard, or 9" long and as wide as the fabric -- such as 9" x 44".
+A typical quarter yard is 1/4th of a yard, or 9" long and as wide as the fabric; a quarter yard of a quilting cotton usually measures 9" x 44".

-Regular quarter-yard cuts can be useful for strip piecing, when long strips of fabric are sewn together and cut into segments.
+Regular quarter-yard cuts of fabric can be used for any purpose, but are especially helpful for strip piecing, where long strips of fabric are sewn together and cut into segments.